canonical/pebble/docs/reference/cli-commands/warnings.md

 (reference_pebble_warnings_command)=
 # warnings command

-The warnings command lists the warnings that have been reported to the system.
+The `warnings` command is used to list warnings.

 ## Usage